-- It is deliberately hurtful behaviour. - It is repeated over time or persistent behaviours. - There is an imbalance of power, which makes it hard for those being bullied to defend themselves.
+- It is deliberately hurtful behaviour.

+- It is repeated over time.

+- There is an imbalance of power, which makes it hard for those being bullied to defend themselves.

 Bullying can occur through several types of anti-social behaviour.

 It can be: